Quick start

 The task

-Let us have a temperature sensor and a fan, both connected with Modbus to the local serial port.
-We want to:
+Consider a temperature sensor and a fan, both of which are Modbus-connected to the local serial port.
+We intend to:

-Monitor state of both and control the fan from UI
+• Monitor state of both and control the fan using the UI.

-Usually the above logic is controlled by a PLC, while SCADA software just collects, monitors and controls its registers, but in this example we are offloading it into the application side.
+Normally, the above logic is controlled by a PLC, whilst SCADA software simply collects, monitors, and controls its registers; however, in this example, we are offloading it to the application side.

 Commons